gwpy/gwpy/docs/timeseries/plot.rst

    >>> ax.axvline(1126259462, color='orange', linestyle='--')
    >>> plot.refresh()

-Here the :meth:`~gwpy.plot.Axes.set_epoch` method is used to reset the reference time for the x-axis.
+Here the :meth:`~pdpy.plot.Axes.set_epoch` method is used to reset the reference time for the x-axis.

 =======================================